diamond-diadem/diamond-diadem.github.io/content/en/documentation/by-container/quantum-espresso.md

 ## Exercices

 ### First exercice
-How to use the container image to run a sequential Quantum Espresso computation?
+How to use the container image to run a Quantum Espresso computation?

 **Data**
 > * The image is located at: `$HOME/apptainer-images/quantum-espresso.sif`